Why UMD for my MSW?

-- We offer a hybrid model of course delivery, meaning most students are only on campus 1 day a Week! and the majority of courses are taught by Full Time Faculty.
+- We offer a hybrid model of course delivery, meaning most students are only on campus one day a week!

 - We have a special commitment to American Indians with strong linkages to the American Indian community and specialized course content.

-- We have scholarship and educational opportunities for students focusing on child welfare.
+- We have scholarship and educational opportunities for students focusing on child welfare and clinical practice.

 - Our advanced generalist model is ideally suited for work in rural areas, as well as urban settings.